From System of Record to System of Context & Work

 Multi-tenant on the learning layer even when isolated on the facts layer.
 Campfire's LAM trains across customers; customer 100 inherits patterns from 1 through 99.
 Without it, fork economics.

 The learning loop is the actual structural unlock.
 Five primitives must interlock for it to spin.
-Take any one out and the loop doesn’t spin — you have a chatbot, not a learning system.
+Take any one out and you have a chatbot rather than a learning system.

 (1) Outcome-Grounded Signal.
 Every agent run terminates in a verifiable outcome that arrives back from the world without human annotation.
-The trial balance reconciles.
-The ticket is resolved without escalation.
-The claim is paid.
-The lease is signed.
-The signal is binary or graded but mechanical, not human-judged.
+A trial balance either reconciles or it doesn’t; a support ticket either gets resolved without escalation or it doesn’t; a claim either pays or stalls in audit.
+The signal is binary or graded but mechanical, with the cognitive trajectory captured along the way rather than judged by a human after the fact.
 This is what the traditional SoR fundamentally lacked.
-SoRs persisted states (the row got created), not outcomes (the work that row represented succeeded against an external criterion).
-Domains where (1) is dense — code, accounting, customer service, leasing — adopt agents fastest.
-Domains where (1) is sparse or slow — strategy, creative work, multi-year legal matters — adopt slowest.
+SoRs persisted states (the row got created) rather than outcomes (the work that row represented succeeded against an external criterion).
+Domains where (1) is dense (code, accounting, customer service, leasing) adopt agents fastest.
+Domains where (1) is sparse or slow (strategy, creative work, multi-year legal matters) adopt slowest.

 (2) Trajectory Persistence.
 Every step of every run preserved as data: what was retrieved, which tool was called, which model gave which intermediate output, what was rejected, what alternative was considered.
 The trajectory IS the training corpus.
 Schema-first SoRs persisted final committed state only; they had no representation of how that state was produced because the producer was a human and the cognitive trajectory lived in the human’s head.
 (2) only matters because of (1): without an outcome to attribute the trajectory to, the trajectory is exhaust.

 (3) Attribution + Eval Architecture.
 Structured machinery for answering “what caused this outcome.”
 Regression evals on every change.
 Replay against new prompts and models.
 Isolated subagent traces.
-Sierra’s stress-tests with trick questions before live launch; Cursor’s SWE-bench Pro tied to Tab-model retrains; Decagon’s Trace View as an in-product debugger.
-Without (3) you have data but no gradient — you can’t tell which parts of the trajectory caused success or failure, so you can’t update the substrate intelligently.
+Sierra’s stress-tests with trick questions before live launch; Decagon’s Trace View as an in-product debugger; Numeric’s variance-explanation gates before any close moves to publish.
+Without (3) you have data but no gradient.
+You cannot tell which parts of the trajectory caused success or failure, so you cannot update the substrate intelligently.

 The speed of one cycle of this loop is the durability metric.
-Cursor retrains its Tab model every 90 minutes from 400M daily accept/reject signals — the densest known cycle in production.
-Sierra’s constellation routing adapts in near-real-time.
-Campfire’s LAM ingests every customer transaction continuously.
+Sierra’s constellation routes each new conversation through whichever model is currently winning on cost-quality, with the routing decision itself updated continuously from outcome data.
+Campfire’s LAM ingests every customer transaction as it lands and feeds the categorization patterns back into the shared substrate.
 Cycle time is the moat.
 Companies whose architecture lets them turn the crank faster compound faster.

 1.3 Why Incumbents Cannot Retrofit